Skip to main content

 Global Artemia Summit held at WAS Safari 2025 in Entebbe

 The Global Artemia Summit was held on 27 June 2025 in Entebbe, Uganda, as a special session during the World Aquaculture Society’s Safari Conference.
-Co-hosted by the World Bank and FutureFish, the event brought together experts, government officials, private sector stakeholders, and researchers to discuss strategies for enhancing Artemia aquaculture production and conservation.
+Co-hosted by the World Bank and FutureFish, the event brought together experts, government officials, private sector stakeholders, and researchers to discuss strategies for enhancing Artemia aquaculture and conservation.

 The summit addressed growing concerns over Artemia resource constraints due to overharvesting, environmental degradation, and climate impacts, while highlighting new opportunities for sustainable production, particularly in Africa.
 Sessions explored integrated Artemia-salt farming systems, human food applications, value chain development, and public-private investment models.
 Panel discussions and networking sessions promoted knowledge exchange and south-south collaboration.